mehmetbatar35/BECODE___PROJECTS/01.IMMOELIZA/04.API/ImmoEliza/README.md

 └── xgb_model.pkl
 ```

 ## 🚀 Features

-Price Prediction: Accurately predicts prices for houses and apartments based on user input.
+- **Price Prediction**: Accurately predicts prices for houses and apartments based on user input.
-User-Friendly Interface: Streamlit-based web interface allows easy navigation and interaction.
+- **User-Friendly Interface**: Streamlit-based web interface allows easy navigation and interaction.
-Cross-Device Accessibility: Accessible from any device with an internet connection.
+- **Cross-Device Accessibility**: Accessible from any device with an internet connection.
-Dynamic Input Handling: Autofill functionality for region, province, and city based on selected options.
+- **Dynamic Input Handling**: Autofill functionality for region, province, and city based on selected options.
-Input Validation: Ensures all mandatory fields are filled before executing the prediction.
+- **Input Validation**: Ensures all mandatory fields are filled before executing the prediction.

 ## 🛠 Usage